top of page

 📊 The Real Problem in the Indian Diet (Based on ICMR Findings)

-According to the national data:
+According to national data:

-• Indians get about 62% of their daily calories from carbohydrates
+• Indians get about 62% of their daily calories from carbohydrates.

-• Only around 12% from protein
+• Only around 12% from protein.

 ❌ Too much rice, roti, poha, upma, idli, dosa